AntiCannonYT/temp/README.md

 14. In the results table, check the Length column.
 Sort by it if needed.
 Most failed attempts will show the same length (e.g. 4832) — the one row with a different length (e.g. 5120) is the successful login.

 15. That password (password in the standard DVWA setup) is your cracked credential.

+Practical 2 - B.2:
+Practical 2 — B.2: Image Steganography Using Stegosuite (Kali Linux)

+1. Open the Terminal

+2. Launch Stegosuite:

+stegosuite

+3. In the window that opens, click File → Open (or drag an image into it)

+4. Select an image (any .png or .jpg)

+5. Go to the Embed tab

+6. Type your secret message in the message box, e.g. HIDDEN DATA FOR EXAM

+7. Enter a passphrase, e.g. exam123

+8. Click Embed

+9. Save the modified image when prompted (e.g. test_stego.png)

+10. Reopen that saved image — File → Open → select test_stego.png

+11. Go to the Extract tab

+12. Enter the same passphrase (exam123)

+13. Click Extract

+14. Your original message (HIDDEN DATA FOR EXAM) should reappear, confirming the embed/extract worked.